chinmaykrishnan/grid-stability/README.md

 # grid-stability
-A simple binary classification problem
+A simple binary classification problem.

+The dataset was taken from the UCI Machine learning repository and can be found [here](https://archive.ics.uci.edu/ml/datasets/Electrical+Grid+Stability+Simulated+Data+)